milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Collection of data from children
 Other important privacy information
 Product-specific details:
-Enterprise and developer products
+Artificial Intelligence and Microsoft Copilot capabilities Enterprise and developer products
 Productivity and communications products
-Search, Microsoft Edge, and artificial intelligence Windows
+Search and browse
+Windows
 Entertainment and related services
 Cookies